Cartier Racing Awards 2023

-Baaeed was proclaimed the Cartier Horse of the Year at the 32nd Cartier Racing Awards during a glittering ceremony at the Dorchester Hotel in London.
+Ace Impact was crowned Cartier Horse of the Year at the 33rd Cartier Racing Awards during a glittering ceremony at the Dorchester Hotel in London on Thursday 9th November.

-Cartier Racing AwardsThe nominees for the 2022 Cartier Racing Awards are:
+Cartier Racing AwardsThe nominations for the 2023 Cartier Racing Awards were:

 **Cartier Horse of the Year**